 - Learn about glaciers from a knowledgeable guide

 Meeting point: We will meet you at the Glacier Guides Booking Center in Skaftafell, see a map with directions below.
-Please check in 30 minutes prior to your departure.

 Included: A fully guided glacier hike on Falljökull Glacier with a certified glacier guide.
 All specialized glacier gear is provided including crampons, helmet and axe.
 Our guides will provide a safety briefing so you will feel confident on the glacier.